What are some of your favorite ways to learn Spanish? Personally, I love speaking Spanish with natives and hearing the language being spoken.

 They also break down the conversations in a slower, easier to understand way which helps beginner students understand the jist of what is being said.

-They offer audio lessons, video lessons, Spanish words of the day, and interesting dialogues on there podcast episodes.
+They offer audio lessons, video lessons, Spanish words of the day, and interesting dialogues on their podcast episodes.

 Most of their lessons are quite short, ranging from a few minutes long to about 15 minutes or so.
 The shows are always well put together and notably high quality.